 As a self-confessed space geek, I’ve always wanted to visit

-Woomera township the heartland of British and Australian rocket science
+Woomera township was the heartland of British and Australian rocket science

 for the better part of three decades.
 It